 Billing & Payment FAQs

 If you have questions or concerns about your insurance, billing, or payments, your OPA billing representative is happy to help.
-Find their direct number in our Phone Directory.
 You may also schedule a financial consultation at our office to help with special situations.

 Will I receive an estimate before surgery?